rid-principles/bDudekCybersecurity.github.io/README.md

 Work on writeups at the end of the week Friday and adjust plan for next week accordingly(Friday)

-Week 4: Add a feature that can allow the user to add the people who have sent the emails with SSN's to a flaggedList to keep for HR in a company and detail what has happened so the proper actions can be taken.
+Week 4: Add a feature that can allow the user to add the people who have sent the emails with SSN's to create a folder to keep for HR in a company and detail what has happened so the proper actions can be taken.

 Week 5: Run using the test cases below and do a bug report to make address issues before my final submission.
 (Monday)

 Make changes to the script based on the bug report from Monday (Tuesday->Submission day)

+2. Mentor feedback

+Juno:
+cool thing: The script has the ability to parse through files and compared them using the diff and grep commands. some advice: add more features for info detection that can even detect information such as the employee's addresses.

+John: Try to include a feature that can create a folder with all of the files that are flagged or duplicate that can be sent over to other users on different systems to make it more applicable in the real world.

+Planned addition: Add a feature that can add the flaggedList files and duplicate files into a folder that can be sent over to other users and/or saved beyond the terminal.
+Also, if I have time, I want to check for the employee's addresses contained in the emails in conjunction with the social security numbers
+I will definitely work on implementing different features for next week such as address detection as well which can change the entire output of the script in as well because it will have to check the emails all over again for addresses.
+I have a little more than three weeks left to implement these features into my script and I have been currently testing and adjusting the output of my script which I planned to do later.
+This being said I have a lot of extra time for this and I also want to add more options and features for the user to make better use of the interface.

-Daily Log:
+3. Daily Log:

 Monday, Nov.
 18th